 Zaneta Chui, MSc student

-Zaneta is looking at regulatory factors involved in the water reuse approval process.
+Zaneta is looking at regulatory factors involved in the water and resource recovery approval process.

 Candis Scott, BSc

-Candis provides technical lab bench support for various projects of the Water Reuse and Resource Recovery Lab.
+Candis provides technical lab bench support for various projects of the Water and Resource Recovery Lab.

 Lena Dlusskaya, PhD student